CPSECapstone/Hourglass-Deployment-Site/README.md

 The VisBuilder Page is a tool that allows users to dig deeper into Central Coast public data.
 From this page, the user can select to see the data as interactive graphs or as interactive maps or both.
 Users can specifiy custom filters and then view the resulting data as a series of visualizations based on their selections.

 ##### 4.1 Graphs
-Once a user access the web application, a screen will appear with predifined graphs.
-A user can work with this graph or click  on the upward arrow at the botton of the page to select new graphs from the Five different initiatives we have.
+Once a user accesses the web application, a screen will appear with predefined graphs.
+A user can work with this graph or click on the upward arrow at the botton of the page to select new graphs from the five different initiatives available.
 The user will be able to see different types of graphs including:

 . a Line graph.